phlib/beanstalk/README.md

 ```

 Running the script will provide you with a list of options.
 Most are self explanatory.
 By default no configuration is
-required, the script will assume localhost.
+required, the script will default to localhost.

 ### Command Line Configuration

-There 2 ways of specifying a configuration.
+There are 2 ways of specifying a configuration.

 1. Create a file called beanstalk-config.php either in ```/app/root``` or ```/app/root/config```.
 2. Create a file with a name of your choosing and specify it using the command option ```-c /path/to/my/config.php```

 The file must return an array containing the beanstalk configuration.
+This configuration will be passed to the Factory
+to create an instance.

 ```php
 return [